facade/flare-client-js/docs/6-resolving-bundled-code.md

 The plugin also passes your Flare API key to the JavaScript client, so you can just run `flare.light()` without your API key!

+The plugin will not upload your sourcemaps to Flare when compiling in webpack's development or watch modes.

 ### Laravel Mix

 `webpack.mix.js`